HypoChloremic/medicine/klin/ped.md

 * Most common congenital heart defect
 * Associated with fetal alcohol syndrome
-* Results in left-to-right shunt; size of defect determines extent of shunting and age at presentatio* Small defects are often asymptomatic; large defects can lead to Eisenmenger syndrom* * Treatment involves surgical closure; small defects may close spontaneousl* ,r--....
+* Results in left-to-right shunt; size of defect determines extent of shunting and age at presentatio
+* Small defects are often asymptomatic; large defects can lead to Eisenmenger syndrom* * Treatment involves surgical closure; small defects may close spontaneousl* ,r--....

 #### Atrial septal defect (ASD)

 * Defect in the septum that divides right and left atria; most common type is ostium secundum (90% of cases).
-* Ostium primum type is associated with Down syndrom* * Results in left-to-right shunt and split S 2 on auscultation (increased blood in right heart delays closure of pulmonary valve)
+* Ostium primum type is associated with Down syndrom
+* Results in left-to-right shunt and split S2 on auscultation (increased blood in right heart delays closure of pulmonary valve)
 * Paradoxical emboli are an important complicatio